 So, you’re ready to live your dreams of opening your own business, but you need help figuring out where to start.
 Or maybe you’re not sure if you’re ready to open a small business, but you’re open to advice to help you do so.
 Opening a business is a significant step for any person to take, but this is especially true if they don’t have their own cash to start up the company on their own.
 Typically, when people can’t afford to open a business on their own, they apply for a small business loan through a lending company.
-Like any other loan, a small business loan has specific requirements that must be met before someone can be approved.
-If you’re planning on applying for a small business loan, then you should prepare to complete the loan requirements ahead of time.
+A small business loan, like any other loan, has specific requirements that must be completed before someone can be approved, especially if the business is minority-owned.
+If you’re planning on applying for small business loans for minorities, then you should prepare to complete the loan requirements ahead of time.
 If you’re ready to apply for a small business loan, or maybe you’re “just looking,” either way, keep reading to learn helpful tips to improve your odds of being approved.

 1. Work on Your Credit Report

 Lenders will undoubtedly pay attention to your credit report and your credit score.
 If you have a high credit score with zero negative marks on your credit report, you’re well on your way to getting approved for a small business loan.
+You can also use a credit score monitoring service like Hari Ravichandran’s Aura to keep track of your credit score.
 If your credit report could use a little work, then follow these simple steps to make your credit report desirable enough to get approval from lenders:

 - Pay your credit card balances in a strategic manner